Dalle Molle Institute for Artificial Intelligence Research

+History

+The institute was founded in 1988 by Angelo Dalle Molle through the private Fondation Dalle Molle, and in 2000 became a public research institute, affiliated with the Università della Svizzera italiana and SUPSI in Ticino.

+In 1997 it was listed among the top ten artificial intelligence laboratories, and among the top four in the field of biologically-inspired AI.

-In 2007 a robotics lab with focus on intelligent and learning robots, especially in the fields of swarm and humanoid robotics, was established.
+In 2007, a robotics lab was established, with a focus on intelligent and learning robots, especially in the fields of swarm and humanoid robotics.

 Between 2009 and 2012, artificial neural networks developed at the institute won eight international competitions in pattern recognition and machine learning.